GEO-REAP joint session at Humanitarian Networks and Partnerships Weeks 2026

 Opening context: Earth observations for humanitarian decision-making

-A short framing input by an applied Earth observation user or partner organisation highlights how Earth observations and Earth Intelligence support humanitarian action, anticipatory action, early warning, crisis mapping, post disaster needs assessment and other critical humanitarian functions.
+Ronald Jackson, Head of DRR at UNDP (in recorded video), as an applied Earth observation user or partner organisation, will provide a short framing input, highlighting how Earth observation and Earth Intelligence support humanitarian action, anticipatory action, early warning, crisis mapping, post disaster needs assessment and other critical humanitarian functions.

 16:12–16:50